Emergency exit protection (FWS) - safety that saves lives and protects property

 Personal safety is the top priority when planning a building.
-Escape and rescue routes must therefore be considered from the start.
-In addition to building requirements, compliance with legal regulations is also necessary.
-Every building should have a tailor-made security concept with optimal emergency exit protection: fire and danger alarm installations, access control systems in combination with a door control unit and a door closer system, emergency exit locks or motor locks are just some of the possible variants.
-Planning the general design and layout of doors in a building at an early stage is important in preparing for subsequent adjustments and retro-fitting.
+Escape and rescue routes must therefore be considered from the outset.
+In addition to constructional demands, there are also legal regulations to comply with.
+Every building should have a tailor-made security concept with optimal emergency exit protection: fire and danger alarm systems, access control systems in combination with a door control unit and a door closer system, escape door locks or motor locks are just some of the possible variants.
+Planning the general design and layout of doors in a building at an early stage is important to prepare for subsequent adjustments and retro-fitting.

 GEZE offers solutions for securing emergency exits that are tailored towards specific demands and individual escape route concepts.
-GEZE also has many years of international experience in providing consultancy for all types of buildings and is also there for you as a project manager.
+GEZE also has many years of international experience in providing consultancy in fire protection planning for all types of buildings and can support you as a project manager.

-The highest safety standards combined with simple installation
+The most stringent safety standards combined with simple installation

-To guarantee unrestricted safety of the escape route in the event of a hazard, as a safety technology specialist GEZE offers a wide range of products and optimal system solutions.
-Customised solutions combine individual safety demands in one intelligent system so that escape routes are opened and closed in a coordinated way in an emergency.
-All GEZE components can be simply and quickly integrated into an emergency and rescue route system at any time.
-They meet the latest technical levels of the highest safety standards.
-The wide range of GEZE products and systems is also operator- and user-friendly, durable and economical.
+As a safety technology specialist, GEZE offers a wide range of products and optimal system solutions to guarantee unrestricted safety of the escape route in the event of a hazard.
+Customised solutions combine individual safety demands in one intelligent system so that emergency exits are opened and closed in a coordinated way in an emergency.
+All GEZE components can be simply and quickly integrated into an emergency exit system at any time.
+They meet the highest safety standards using state-of-the-art technology.
+The wide range of GEZE products and systems is also operator and user-friendly, durable and economical.
 A cross-product approach and the interaction between door, window and safety technology products mean that end users and fitters can rely on sophisticated and coordinated solutions.

 Expert maintenance guarantees durability and perfect functioning

-The operators of the buildings or rooms are responsible for keeping the escape routes well maintained and. for taking all necessary precautions to guarantee personal safety and protection of the building.
-To maintain the functional safety of doors in escape routes in accordance with standards, these doors require regular maintenance.
+The operators of the buildings or rooms are responsible for keeping the escape routes well maintained, and for taking all necessary precautions to guarantee personal safety and protection of the building.
+To maintain the functional safety of doors in escape routes in compliance with standards, these doors need regular maintenance.
 The components in emergency exits must be maintained annually, either by the manufacturer or by one of his approved partners.
 As part of this, all of the safety and control devices of the door installation must be checked in accordance with the legal regulations.
 A monthly inspection by the operator is also recommended.

-GEZE offers a full service from the planning of a building, installation and commissioning through to service as part of ongoing operation.
+GEZE offers a full service from the planning of a building, installation and commissioning through to service during ongoing operation.